CartoDB/carto-selfhosted-helm/customizations/README.md

     #   -----END CERTIFICATE-----
 ```

-### Configure external proxy
+### External proxy

+#### Important notes

+Please consider the following important notes regarding the proxy configuration:

+- CARTO self-hosted helm chart does not install any proxy component, instead it supports connecting to an existing proxy software deployed by the customer.

+- Currently, CARTO Self-hosted only supports the configuration of proxies using the **HTTP protocol**.

+- At the moment, password authentication is not supported for the proxy connection.

+#### Configuration

-CARTO self-hosted provides support for operating behind an HTTP proxy.
-The proxy acts as a gateway, enabling CARTO self-hosted components to establish connections with essential external services like Google APIs, Mapbox, and others.
+CARTO self-hosted provides support for operating behind an **HTTP** proxy.
+The proxy acts as a HTTP gateway, enabling CARTO self-hosted components to establish connections with essential external services like Google APIs, Mapbox, and others.

-> :warning: Please note that at the moment, only HTTP proxy is supported.

 You can use this [customizations](../customizations/proxy/) file as an example.

-The externalProxy.excludedDomains property allows you to specify a comprehensive list of domains that should not be proxied.
-This is useful in scenarios where you want to exclude certain services, such as internal Redis or Postgresql, from being routed through the proxy.
+The ``externalProxy.excludedDomains`` property allows you to specify a comprehensive list of domains that should not be proxied.

-A comprehensive list of domains that must be whitelisted by the proxy for proper functioning of CARTO self-hosted can be found [here](../customizations/proxy/config/whitelisted_domains).
+A comprehensive list of domains that must be whitelisted by the proxy for the proper functioning of CARTO self-hosted can be found [here](../customizations/proxy/config/whitelisted_domains).
 The list includes domains for the essential core services of CARTO self-hosted, as well as additional optional domains that should be enabled to access specific features.

 #### Supported datawarehouses